 11 – Eric Gates

-Just over half of the great 11 had gone in less than 3 years and within 2 more there’d be no more.
-Osman and Gates left in 1985.
-Osman joined Leicester for £270,000 and Gatesy joined his boyhood team Sunderland for £150,000
+Within three years, more than half of the great 11 had departed and within two additional years, all of them would be gone.
+Osman and Gates left in 1985, with Osman transferring to Leicester for £270,000 and Gatesy joining Sunderland, his childhood team, for £150,000.

 So they’d all gone for the combined fee of £2,510,000 which inflated to 2018 prices equates to £7,510,585.